timothyleejin/tp/docs/DeveloperGuide.md

 6. Data from **LinkUp** will not be able to be sent to other users easily through **LinkUp**.
 7. **LinkUp** should validate all input data and show clear error messages if the input data is invalid.
+8. **LinkUp** should automatically save any changes to contacts every minute or after significant update to prevent data loss
+9. **Linkup** will maintain consistent coding standards and 75% automated test coverage to ensure long term project health

 <h3 class="developerHeader2">Glossary</h3>